Hi there, welcome to our Q&A Forum!

+We have created these Guidelines to help everyone get support and share their language journey.
 If you need help with how and where to ask questions see our Q&A Forum FAQs.

+What is the forum for?
 What kind of questions can I ask?

 The Q&A Forum is for you to ask (and answer!) language questions.
 You can access the forum from the bottom of lessons and exercises, and from the Tools > Q&A link in the navigation bar at the top of every page.

 - Your subscription

-- A problem with a lesson or exercise
+- A technical problem

 Are there any other rules?